 The Virginia Report: The Report of the Inter-Anglican Theological and Doctrinal Commission (Harrisburg: Morehouse, 1999).

 JCW Wand, Anglicanism in History and Today (London: Weidenfeld and Nicolson, 1963).

 S Wells, What Anglicans Believe, An Introduction (Norwich: Canterbury, 2011).

 SR White, Authority and Anglicanism (London: SCM, 1996).

 The Windsor Report 2004: The Lambeth Commission on Communion (London: Anglican Communion Office, 2004).

 A Wingate et al (eds), Anglicanism: A Global Communion (London: Mowbray, 1998).

-Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-This lecture was part of the Module TH 8825, Anglican Studies in an Irish context, with MTh students on 15 January 2015.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
+This lecture was part of the Module TH 8825, Anglican Studies in an Irish context, with MTh students on 18 January 2016.